sgarriga/usbscale/README.md

 you simply need to run `make` in the source directory.
 If you get a "permission denied" error when running usbscale, you may need to configure **udev** on your system to give permission to use the scale.
 The file **50-usb-scale.rules** contains a sample udev rule file that should be placed in `/etc/udev/rules.d/`.
+A reboot may be required.

 Usage
 -----